mylestunglee/articulation70/README.md

 - Adding solder mask expansion on pads and pins.
 - Re-route `ROW4` trace.
 - Support LED placement in top-right.
+- Improve LED brightness as they are too dim.
+- Support both micro-controllers mounted face down.
 - Strive to continually improve layout.
+The key columns are perpendicular to the fingers.
+This does not effectively utilise the flexibility of the hand.

 ## Credit